kjetilsg/Genflix/README.md

-#genflix
+#Genflix

-A website with an overview over all the Netflix genres
+A small website based on AngularJS with an overview over all the Netflix genres